yhs666/mc-docs.zh-cn/articles/iot-edge/tutorial-deploy-function.md

                    if (messageBody != null && messageBody.machine.temperature > temperatureThreshold)
                    {
-                       // Send the message to the output as the temperature value is greater than the threashold. var filteredMessage = new Message(messageBytes);
+                       // Send the message to the output as the temperature value is greater than the threshold. var filteredMessage = new Message(messageBytes);
                        // Copy the properties of the original message into the new Message object. foreach (KeyValuePair<string, string> prop in messageReceived.Properties)